What is Fatty Liver Disease?

 The most common cause of fatty liver is non-alcoholic fatty liver disease (or NAFLD).
 It is associated with the metabolic syndrome which is a constellation of metabolic health issues including obesity, heart disease, high cholesterol, diabetes and strokes.
 It can result in inflammation of the liver known as non-alcoholic steatohepatitis (or NASH) which can then eventually lead to cirrhosis.

-Excess alcohol consumption is another cause of fatty liver disease.
+Excess alcohol consumption is another cause of the condition.
 Less common causes of fatty liver include an underactive thyroid, certain medications, polycystic ovarian syndrome and sometimes as a complication of late pregnancy.

 How is Fatty Liver diagnosed?

-As fatty liver disease does not usually cause symptoms, many people are unaware that they have a problem until a routine blood test suggests a liver problem.
+As it does not usually cause symptoms, many people are unaware that they have a problem until a routine blood test suggests a liver problem.
 People who are at risk of fatty liver disease, such as those with features of the metabolic syndrome or consume excess alcohol, should have their liver function tests checked.

 If abnormal liver function tests are found, your doctor may order a liver ultrasound to check for fat or even evidence of cirrhosis.
 A specific type of ultrasound called a fibroscan may be ordered to check on the state of the liver at regular intervals.
 A fibroscan measures the stiffness of the liver.
 A healthy liver is very soft but as there is progressive inflammation and scarring, the liver will become stiffer which results in a higher fibroscan score.